-We deliver trainings of European Masters, periodically and preferably in Lisbon and in English only.
+We deliver trainings of European Master Trainers, periodically and preferably in Lisbon and in English only.
 The system is under continuous revision as contents and modalities of the Master trainings are being adapted after each training of Master Trainers.

-European EUPC Master Trainers are acknowledged by the EMCDDA after two Training of Trainers courses and after having successfully completed three e-learning modules (online in 2020).
-They can then set up training offers in their respective country or language (e.g. for French-, Greek- or German-speaking countries).
+European EUPC Master Trainers are acknowledged by the EMCDDA only if they fulfil a number of requirements.
+See more details here.
+Master Trainers can then set up training offers in their respective country or language (e.g. for French-, Greek- or German-speaking countries).
 These training offers should be non-profit.
 The EMCDDA cannot provide funding support for any of them in the EU.
-See more details here.

 How to enrol in an EUPC training?

 How to become a European trainer or a training provider?

 In order to be admitted to a Training of Trainers course, European Master Trainers need to have a very thorough knowledge of the EUPC handbook and materials and should therefore have undergone one of the training versions of the EUPC (either the academic or the DOP version) and successfully passed the respective exam(1).
 We also admit candidates to our Training of Trainers courses who have completed a UPC CORE course delivered by APSI intl. and who are recommended by APSI.